The Grain effect in Camera Raw now varies from image to image to facilitate editing time-lapse and video frame sequences.

 Several weeks ago I gave a talk on how to work with time lapse image sequences in Photoshop.
 After the presentation, one of the attendees shared with me a card he had created to help him determine how many exposures he would need to create the desired length of video with the desired frame rate.
 Jim graciously agreed to share his “helper” on his blog for us to download in case we find ourselves in the field without a calculator.
 (Click here for Jim Smith’s blog) Thanks Jim!

-Here are some additional links on working with Image sequences and video in Photoshop:
+Here are some additional videos on working with Image sequences and video in Photoshop:

 Learn how Photoshop CS6 can help you to explore new mediums with intuitive video creation.
 Julieanne walks through how to automatically sequence clips, use live previews for trimming, combine multiple audio tracks, drag and drop transitions, apply pan and zoom effects, and output videos using presets for popular devices.
 2012-04-23